en_USEnglish

 Google Analytics data collection methods

-Google Analytics collects data mainly through a tracking code that you embed in your website pages.
-This code records user activity and sends information to the tool, which compiles it for analysis.
+Google Analytics collects data primarily through tracking code that you embed on your website pages.
+This code records user activity and sends information to the tool, which compiles it to perform analytics.

 Types of data collected